 Morag is an experienced project manager, with a great ability to synthesise technical information and communicate it to a wide audience.
 She has a great understanding of regulatory processes.
 She also brings critical thinking and an awareness of individual differences and needs to projects.
 She has a science background with a broad understanding of environmental disciplines.

-Carl is a socio-environmental scientist with over 10 years’ experience in planning, delivery and evaluation of agriculture and natural resource management programs, integrated water management, climate change and stakeholder engagement.
+Carl is a socio-environmental scientist with 15 years’ experience in planning, delivery and evaluation of agriculture and natural resource management programs, integrated water management, climate change and stakeholder engagement.
 He understands the practical implications of policy and science on communities and agriculture.
 Carl has worked with a range of government departments, resource management agencies, research and development corporations, private organisations and communities around Australia on catchment management, sustainable water use, resource management in agriculture/horticulture, land use, climate change, strategic planning, industry development, extension and practice change.

 Managing the beneficial use of biosolids and other organic wastes requires skills and experience across a range of disciplines.
 Our expertise in agriculture, land management, wastewater treatment and ...